Atkins Academic and Technology

 Picking the right high school is an important decision, and we believe there are a number of reasons why students who are academically gifted or accelerated should choose Atkins Academic and Technology High School.
 You may find out why other parents chose Atkins here.
+Atkins has been designated by the North Carolina Department of Public Instruction as an "NC STEM Distinguished School."
 As the Science, Technology, Engineering and Math (STEM) high school of Forsyth County, we offer electives like no other school in the district and like few schools in North Carolina.
 In fact, with the merging of the three schools into one, there are different offerings or "majors" students may take to specifically give them first-hand experiences with a number of STEM college fields of study.
 Our academic performance and graduation rate compare favorably with other high schools in the district.

 We focus on gifted education at Atkins.
 A number of our teachers are either licensed in or pursuing license in gifted education.

 Atkins currently offers French, Latin, and Spanish.
 For students considering careers in the fields of science, engineering, biotechnology, medicine, or law, Latin is an excellent choice.
 Also, statistics show a significant increase on SAT scores for students who have studied Latin.
 Other languages may be offered if a minimum of twenty-five students requests them.